daniel-wenzel/purposize-performance/README.md

 Simple performance benchmark for purposize using artillery.

 ## Getting Started
-1. Create a sut-server and a client server.
+1. Create a SUT-server and a client server.

 On SUT Server

-2. Open port 3005 for sut server
+2. Open port 3005 for SUT server
 3. Install mysql
 4. create a mysql database `benchmarkdb`
 5. export database credentials